A membership with a Chamber is a lot like a gym membership. You get back what you put into it!

 Local chambers are often, but not always, paying members of their state and national chambers of commerce.
 This connection is one of voluntary membership and does not extend to control or governance.
 A significant number of chamber executives also choose to join professional associations of their peers, such as the American Chamber of Commerce Executives, the Western Association of Chamber Executives, State Chamber Executive Associations, or the World Chambers Federation.
 These memberships are for professional development purposes similar to those of any trade association and, once again, the relationships do not involve the abdication of self-determination.

 Our Chamber hosts a couple of large events each year to bring the community and local business closer together.
-Annually we host a Harvest Festival, Golf Tournament, and during summer months Concerts in the Park.
-For our members we also host an annual Luncheon in January and Dinner in April.
-Our Chamber also participates in events held by other organizations such as the Wild Life festival.
+Annually we host a Wine, Food and Brew Showcase, Concerts in the Park, an Annual Luncheon, and an Annual Dinner.
+Our Chamber also participates in events held by other organizations.

 Depending on funding each year, our Chamber may also host other small events such as Holiday Decorating & Photography contests.

 Even if you don’t need or use our benefits, being a member is helping the community.
 We try to make sure that the communities knows about our local businesses and remind them to shop local, keeping income local too.
 The Massena Chamber also works in part as a tourism facility, answering calls daily, mailing out tourism packets, and providing local literature in our office.

 By being a member, you are allowing us to continue helping our community and the local businesses within.

 Many of our benefits act as services, which means members have to reach out to us.
 For example: we hold member’s business cards, brochures, and pamphlets in the office.
 However, it is up to the member to bring in that literature to be handed out!
 For ribbon cuttings, events, and other advertising there are easy to fill out forms right on our website.

 The more a Member reaches out to us the more they can benefit!